 Detailed course offerings (Time Schedule) are available for

-T AMST 210 American Cultures and Perspectives (5) VLPA/I&S
+T AMST 210 American Cultures and Perspectives: Class, Ethnicity, Gender, and Race (5) VLPA/I&S, DIV

 Introduces approaches and questions central to American Studies.
 Focuses on how perspectives on America have evolved over time, how artists, intellectuals, and others envision America's diverse cultures, and how social issues play a role in the making of American cultures and nationhood.

 View course details in MyPlan: T AMST 210

 T AMST 420 Drugs and U.S. Culture (5) I&S

 Explores U.S. cultural frameworks of psychoactive drug use, development, marketing, and regulation as represented through the arts, popular culture, industry, criminal justice, healthcare, and public policy.
 Through critical examination of these discourses, considers the complex social politics of psychoactive substance in contemporary American lives.

 View course details in MyPlan: T AMST 420